Dermatologist's Guide to Your Best Skin

 2. Retinoids are very unstable in the sun and are rapidly broken down rendering them much less effective.

-Wash Your Face with Warm Water NOT Hot Water
+Wash Your Face

-Should you use a Moisturizer before or after using Retinol?
+Should you use a moisturizer before or after using Retinol?

-The key is to start low and slow.
 Apply only a small amount (pea-sized).
 For my own patients, I have most women start on a 0.25% retinol and men on a 0.5% retinol.
-Dot a drop in small sections around your face (forehead, nose, chin, cheeks) and use your fingertips to gently smooth over skin until fully absorbed.
-Avoid aggressive rubbing and avoid the area right around your eyes and corners of mouth, which are more likely to become irritated.
+Dot a drop in small sections around your face (forehead, nose, chin and cheeks) and use your fingertips to gently smooth over skin until fully absorbed.
+Avoid the area right around your eyes and corners of mouth, which are more likely to become irritated.

 3. After 4 - 6 weeks of use, you should be seeing benefits already and have a good idea of how your skin is tolerating it.
 If it's tolerating well, increase usage to nightly application.